 What’s more, GHD products are built to last.
-Our Original IV styler is still going strong after seven years and we don’t have any reason to believe the Platinum Plus won’t equally go the distance.
+Our Original styler is still going strong after seven years and we don’t have any reason to believe the Platinum Plus won’t equally go the distance.

 This makes the initial investment – when compared to how much you may spend replacing cheaper straighteners in the same amount of time – slightly less painful.
 Slightly.

 Victoria is founder and editor-in-chief of mamabella, freelance journalist and Mum.
 She has a passion for empowering people to feel beautiful whatever their age, size, skin type and budget